 Most Dangerous Cities In Canada

 The city of Regina has been the most violent city in Canada earning the title of the murder capital of Canada.
 In 2013, the city of Regina experienced ten homicides which were equivalent to a rate of 4.3 per 100,000 people, the highest in Canada.
 In 2014, there were 516 homicides in the whole of Canada and 24 in Saskatchewan.
 The same year of 2014, there were five homicides in Regina, and all were male.
 In 2015 there were nine homicides in Regina, seven involving male victims.
 Over the last 20 years of homicides, 11 cases have remained unsolved and under investigation, whereas the only female homicide victim that is still under investigation was Maw Maw Htoo in 2010.

 Winnipeg is the largest and capital city of the province of Manitoba in Canada.
 The city is named after the nearby Lake Winnipeg.
 The region was a trading center for the aboriginal people before the Europeans arrived who built the first fort in1738.
-The city of Winnipeg is the second most violet city in Canada and experienced homicide rates of 3.4 per 100,000 people in 2013.
+The city of Winnipeg is the second most violent city in Canada and experienced homicide rates of 3.4 per 100,000 people in 2013.
 Between 1981 and 2012, Winnipeg has earned the title of murder capital of Canada a total of 16 times.
-The homicides rates in 2011 were at an all time high which was four times more than the country’s average rate of 1.7 per 100,000 people.
+The homicides rates in 2011 were at an all-time high which was four times more than the country’s average rate of 1.7 per 100,000 people.

 Thunder Bay is the third most dangerous city in Canada and 2013 had homicide rates of 2.5 per 100,000 people.
 Thunder Bay in Ontario had an increase in homicide in 2014 of 11 cases when all other regions in the country had a decrease in homicide rates.

 Other Cities With Higher Crime Rates In Canada